BuckShlegeris/BuckShlegeris.github.io/drafts/optimization.md

 uses_react: false
 ---

+Here's a numerical optimization problem I have.
+The details aren't that important.
+I just want to get general advice on how I should go about solving it:

 I have a bunch of people and their hourly wages, and I want to choose the optimal flat tax rate $l \hat r$.
 Each person chooses a number of hours to work $l h$, and their utility is $l \log\left(y\right) - h$, where $l y$ is their after-tax income and $l h$ is the number of hours they're working.

 I have a vector $l \mathbf{w}$ of length $l l$ representing a list of wages, and I want to solve the following system of equations: